erindal/StellarisModListManager/README.md

 # StellarisModListManager

-A simple mod list manager for Stellaris.
+A simple mod list manager for Stellaris 2.3.
 Currently only supports Windows OS.

 Built on Python 3.7.4